 Throughout Middle School, we emphasize that science is not simply a series of memorized facts and formulae but a way of looking at the universe, a mode of asking and answering relevant questions; and the way to answer those questions is by experimentation.

 Our science curriculum touches on the three major sciences.
 In Grade VII we start with a serious study of chemistry and biology.
 The class goal is to connect chemical theory to everyday life experiences and applications.
 Students explore properties of matter, atomic theory, chemical and physical transformations in detail.
 Similarly biology, in age-appropriate complexity and detail, is presented in Grade VII and VIII.
 Students are introduced to how different biological systems work together to create a functional whole.
 Many genetics, health, and pathology topics are investigated over this time span.
 Throughout Grade IX, the focus is on the fundamentals of physics.
+Here too, Maktab continues to build on its unique experiment-led approach, with its emphasis on data collection and deduction.
 Hence the middle school curriculum prepares students with a strong background in the three fundamental sciences.

 The computer science curriculum continues with the graphical programming environments that the children have become familiar with in Junior School.